sc-zhang/HapJSI/README.md

 ```text
 Chr1    Chr1A       1       Chr1A       500001  0.364967
 ```
 > Notice:
-> if the jaccard similarity is negative, that means the jaccard similarity between the first region and the reverse complementary of second region was higher than the jaccard similarity between the first region and the second region
+> If the jaccard similarity is negative, that means the jaccard similarity between the first region and the reverse complementary of second region was higher than the jaccard similarity between the first region and the second region

 - pic/*.pdf: heatmap for each chromosomes (the figure format depends on user setting), like below:
 ![example](images/heatmap.png)